Home

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the primary nest discovered at Galveston Island State Park since 2012, according to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Research.
+This was the first nest discovered at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.

-Once the nest was found, it was brought to an incubation facility at Padre Island National Seashore, Marshall stated.
+Once the nest was found, it was delivered to an incubation facility at Padre Island National Seashore, Marshall said.

-“Each egg issues,” Marshall mentioned.
-"Lots of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why it is important to transport these nests to an atmosphere the place they've the best probability for survival into adulthood."
+“Every egg matters,” Marshall stated.
+"Loads of nesting habitat for the Kemp's Ridley has been lost to storms, excessive tide and predation, which is why you will need to transport these nests to an setting where they have the most effective probability for survival into adulthood."

-Marshall mentioned the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anybody who finds a nest to remain at least 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anybody who finds a nest to stay no less than 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org